 Keep An Eye On What They Struggle With

 Your children will have an inclination towards some subject.
 They might also have a natural sense of responsibility and keep up with their study schedule.
 However, some children might struggle.
 There will certainly be subjects they are not too good at.
 In that case, you should not reprimand them when they bring bad results.
 Instead, try to find a way of helping them.
 Come up with a plan that will suit their character and needs.
 Perhaps, you might hire a tutor who might help them to improve in the area they find problematic and explain the issue more thoroughly.
 In the end, helping your children to find a solution might motivate them more than scolding them.
+If you notice that your child is getting stressed about a particular subject or an upcoming exam, check out these tips on how parents can help their children manage stress.

 Practice Tests With Them